cabbagecabbagecabbage/CCC-2021/README.md

 Solutions to CCC Junior are done in Python 3.

-Solutions to CCC Senior are done in C++, with the exception of S1.
+Solutions to CCC Senior are done in C++, with the exception of S1 which is done in Python 3.

 Keep in mind that a problem can have multiple solutions, so these solutions are likely not the only correct ones.